sw00/sett.sh/content/posts/2020/02/the-right-details.md

 title: "Sweating the Right Details"
 date: 2020-02-22T09:29:34+02:00
 draft: true
-tags: ["programming", "software-developement", "design"]
+tags: ["programming", "insight", "software-engineering", "design"]
 ---

 Some things have been bothering me for a while now, about programming as an activity and the software engineering discipline from which it follows.
-I've had some false-starts in articulate the insights that I'm grappling for.
+As usual, I've been struggling for a while to articulate the insights that I'm grappling at.
 But let me finally commit to trying, at least.

 I've been spending a lot of time with infrastructure in my current role, wrangling automation, troubleshooting environments, configuring and optimising builds.
 Operating machinary that pushes buttons and pulls levers on other machines ad infinitum.